Chris Rea (rugby union)

 Christopher William Wallace Rea (born 22 October 1943) is a former Scotland international rugby union player.
-He was capped 13 times for Scotland, scoring three tries, including the winning try in the 1971 Calcutta Cup.
+An inside centre and occasional out-half, he made his debut against Australia in November 1968.
+Rea was capped 13 times for Scotland until 1971, scoring three tries, including the winning try in the 1971 Calcutta Cup.
+He later contributed to Scottish Rugby's Hall of Fame selection panel and that for World Rugby.

-Rea toured New Zealand in 1971 with the British and Irish Lions, scoring three tries.
-At the time played club rugby for Headingley FC in Leeds having previously played for West of Scotland F.C.